-If you are an EU or EEA national, you will not require a visa to visit most of the countries that participate in the Erasmus scheme.
+If you are a EU or EEA national you will not require a visa to visit most of the countries which participate in the Erasmus scheme.

 However, if you are a student from a non-EU country and you require a visa to study in Europe, you must ensure that you apply for one to study or work in your host country in good time.
-The Erasmus coordinator will send you a verification confirming that you have been accepted into the Erasmus+program that you will use for the embassy.